-The theatre, which is home to three stages which allows you numerous choices when booking your tickets.
+The theatre, home to three stages, allows you numerous choices when booking your tickets.

-In addition to the Broadway-style shows performed here, the Performing Arts Center also hosts pre-show discussions and other interesting events.
+In addition to the Broadway-style shows performed here, the Performing Arts Center also hosts pre-show discussions and other exciting events.

 This is one of the places in Nashville that makes for a great date night!